metatutu/clinicbees_docs/reference/commands_sys.md

 ### health-check

-Run a system diagnostics to see whether system is up running normally.
+Run a system diagnostics to check the system status.

 >[!NOTE]
->This health check is depending on the command responding system is still running.
+>This health check is depending on the command handling module up running.
-If the command is not even responded including reactions, please call customer support to resolve the issue.
+>If there is no response even reaction on the command you sent, please contact customer support to get help.

 **Syntax**
 ```text